 No matter how you feel about Santa Clause he is pretty unavoidable is some shape or form.
 I never really remember much about Santa growing up, and as a mom felt uncomfortable simultaneously telling the truth about Christmas while also perpetuating a lie about a jolly, old fat man sneaking into our home and leaving gifts.

-Weekend Prompt (I know it’s Monday, but indulge me as I am behind in everything- and look we can all catch up …together!): Write a letter to Santa Claus as one who believes, or as one who does not.
+Prompt : Write a letter to Santa Claus as one who believes, or as one who does not.
 Write it from a child’s perspective or as an adult.
 Write as yourself now, or as a fictional person.
 Explore St. Nicholas, and write how you could adapt one small lesson from his life.
-Convince Santa why you should really be on the OTHER list.
+Convince Santa why you should really be on the OTHER list- whichever other you prefer.
 Write an Open letter to Santa.
 Write a poem about him.
 It’s all about Santa, today, so tell Rudolph to tone it down.

-How about if Santa ran in the 2016 presidential election?
-Spend 24 hours on the campaign trail with Santa, or three months in the North Pole with him as he develops political strategies to change the world and outshine both political parties…what do you do?
-WHat does Santa stand for?
+How about if Santa ran in the nextpresidential election?
+Spend 24 hours on the campaign trail with Santa, or three months in the North Pole with him as he develops political strategies to change the world and outshine all political parties…what do you do?
+What does Santa stand for?
 Against?
-How will he run against Hilary and Trump?
+How will he run against his opponents?